vishalvermaCred/swiggy-user-service/README.md

 # swiggy-user-service

-This service is used to store the user details while signing up on a website
+This service is used to store the user details while signing up on the swiggy

-this service contains 4 APIs in total
+this service contains 2 APIs in total

 **routes information:**
 <br/>
 /user/signup
-this API stores user details in Postgres it stores the profile picture in the profile table in Postgres and the rest details in the users table in Postgres

-/user/user_details
-this API fetches user details in Postgres it fetches the profile picture from the profile table in Postgres and the rest details from the users table in Postgres with join

-/user/signup/v2
-this API stores user details in Postgres and MongoDB it stores the profile picture in the profile_mongo table in MongoDB and the rest details in the users_mongo table in Postgres
+this API stores user details in Postgres bases on role it segregates the data

-/user/user_details/v2
+/user/get-user
-this API fetches user details in Postgres it fetches the profile picture from the profile_mongo table in MongoDB and the rest details from the users_mongo table in Postgres
+this API fetches user details from Postgres

 **steps to run**